From: etaonsh

 > Not really.
 In European and North

-"informal".
+> listed in dictionaries as"informal".
 Unless one were to write

-> for "thought" and "do" (hmm) for
+> for "thought" and "do" (hmm) for"dough" it seems rather lazy and

-> pointless to write that one word
+> pointless to write that one wordinformally.

-It's a start, a very conservative
+>It's a start, a very conservative

 > >What's unusual is people

-the root,' and 'showing the
+> >'preserving the basic spelling ofthe root,' and 'showing the

-> >mutation,' as tho these things
+> >mutation,' as tho these thingssomehow mattered to users of the

 >